High-quality counseling, consultative, and support services for Eckerd College students that promote personal growth

 Health Promotion Programming & Consultation

 Eckerd’s Director of Outreach Services & Health Promotion, Makenzie Schieman, provides a variety of services tailored to individuals and groups.
 Individual consultations are available on issues ranging from smoking cessation to nutrition and exercise.
 Group services are provided to students in residence halls or student groups.
 Campus-wide health initiatives include an annual health fair, health screening days, and the Don’t Cancel That Class campaign (encouraging faculty to schedule presentations on a variety of health and wellness topics specific to the needs of college students rather than cancelling a class).

 Counseling Services staff provides consultation services to faculty, staff and student organizations needing specialized training in psychological issues, wellness-related topics, or conflict resolution.
 Topical presentations are available on a variety of psychological concerns.

 Counseling Services provides substance abuse assessment and counseling services to residential students at no charge.
 Assessment and treatment services are provided to students referred by the Office of Community Standards, but do not take the place of treatment services that may be ordered by law enforcement outside the College.

 Just like a coach in any sport, the academic coach’s goal is to help students perform at their best.
 Improving study strategies that correspond to learning styles, suggesting positive enhancements to study habits, and staying organized enhances academic success and performance.
 Academic Coaching services are custom-made to the needs of each student to help reach educational potential and personal goals.
-The service offers structure and accountability to assist academic success and support retention for students who are in academic difficulty, and to those who want to improve their academic performance or want to tune up their organizational, time management, and study skills.
-Learn more about academic coaching services.
+The service offers structure and accountability to assist with academic success and support retention for students who are in academic difficulty, and to those who want to improve their academic performance or tune up their organizational, time management, and study skills.
+Learn more about our academic coaching services here.